artainmo/web-development/other/kubernetes/README.md

 In computer science **declarative** programming is a style of building programs that expresses logic of computation without talking about its control flow.
 It may simplify writing parallel programs.<br>
 **GitOps** is a way of implementing [Continuous Deployment](https://github.com/artainmo/WebDevelopment/tree/main/other/DevOps#CICD-pipelines) for applications.
 It consists of a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.
 As a result creating changes in the repository will update the production environment automatically.

-Basically Argo CD facilitates the creation of a [CI/CD pipeline](https://github.com/artainmo/WebDevelopment/tree/main/other/DevOps#CICD-pipelines) within a kubernetes environment, which helps move code from a development to production environment.
+Basically Argo CD facilitates the creation of a [CI/CD pipeline](https://github.com/artainmo/WebDevelopment/tree/main/other/DevOps#CICD-pipelines) within a kubernetes environment, by helping move code through different environments, starting from a development and ending with a production environment.

 Argo CD follows the GitOps pattern of using Git repositories for defining the desired application state.
 In this repository kubernetes objects can be specified using [helm charts](https://github.com/artainmo/WebDevelopment/tree/main/other/kubernetes#Helm), [plain .yaml files](https://github.com/artainmo/WebDevelopment/tree/main/other/kubernetes#Create-Kubernetes-Objects), or other tools.
 Argo CD automates the deployment of the desired application states in the specified target environments.<br>
 Argo CD is implemented as a [kubernetes controller](https://github.com/artainmo/WebDevelopment/tree/main/other/kubernetes#Kubernetes-Architecture), inside the kubernetes cluster, which continuously monitors running applications and compares the current, live state against the desired target state (as specified in the Git repo).
 It synchronizes the live state with target state (defined in Git repo).
 Thus changes made in git repo are automatically mirrored inside the running application.